Cabin Fever

 He began to not like the ceiling very much.

-Next he let Bo out the back door and watched him from the picture window.
-Bo stood on the deck sniffing the breeze off the bay.
-He watched Bo because he had a habit of wandering off into the woods.
+Next, he let Bo out the back door and watched him from the picture window.
+Bo stood on the deck, sniffing the breeze off the bay.
+He watched Bo because the dog habitually wandered off into the woods.
 That beast could follow a scent for miles.
-Eventually Bo went into the yard and made another deposit.
-With that he opened the backdoor and called the hound into the house.
+Eventually, Bo went into the yard and made another deposit.
+With that, he opened the back door and called the hound into the house.

-For some reason he thought about folding fitted sheets and how life’s full of stuff like that.
-Stuff where you can only do the best you can and have to accept the result.
+For some reason, he thought about folding fitted sheets and how life is full of stuff like that—stuff where you can only do the best you can and have to accept the result.

-With that happy idea he remembered the nasty old mattress he slept on as a teenager.
+With that happy idea, he remembered the nasty old mattress he had slept on as a teenager.
 It was a twin bed supported by a steel frame.
 One sharp spring poked through the top and stabbed him in his lower back.
-When this first happened he flipped the mattress over and found another spring sticking out on the other side.
-Apparently one of his older siblings had already experienced the rusty spring treatment.
+When this first happened, he flipped the mattress over and found another spring sticking out on the other side.
+One of his older siblings had already experienced the rusty spring treatment.
 The only solution involved placing a couple of magazines under the fitted sheet to cover the mean piece of metal.
-Complaining to his parents wasn’t an option; the old man was traveling most of the time and Mom struggled everyday to keep her children from burning the house down.
+Complaining to his parents wasn't an option; the old man was traveling most of the time, and Mom struggled every day to keep her children from burning the house down.

 The ceiling chimed in with, "Great - another pity party.
 That all happened over fifty years ago.
 Get over it."

-Now he was tired of the ceiling and said out loud, “I’m not wallowing in the past.
-It’s my life and I just remembered something from it.
-It happened and it’s part of me like my green eyes, my bad breath, and the shape of my belly button.
-So, why not say something nice?”
+Now he was tired of the ceiling and said out loud, "I'm not wallowing in the past.
+It's my life, and I just remembered something about it.
+It happened, and it's part of me, like my green eyes, my bad breath, and the shape of my belly button.
+So, why not say something nice?"

 Then he thought:

-Careful, chief, you’re talking to the ceiling.
-What’s next, imaging a six foot tall rabbit?
+Careful, chief, you're talking to the ceiling.
+What's next, imagining a six-foot-tall rabbit?

 That's when Bo said, "Must we?"